djfrsn/generator-slush-studio/templates/README.md

 ```sh
 gulp newTask
 ```
-+ gulp-newer is automatically required on all task Refer to community docs/write ups for details on how to customize your task further
++ gulp-changed is automatically required on all task Refer to community docs/write ups for details on how to customize your task further

 ### Task Performance

-['gulp-newer'](https://github.com/tschaub/gulp-newer) runs for gulp task.
+['gulp-changed'](https://www.npmjs.org/package/gulp-changed) runs for relevant gulp task.

-Gulp task can be 2-3x faster with cache & 'newer' than without after files are cached(second run).

 ### Gulp Commands